-Study the various techniques and strategies of educational research.
-Emphasis on understanding and interpreting research and the formulation of problems and/or topics for developing into individual projects as part of an applied thesis or action research.
-Engage in reflection on research as it relates to the needs of diverse students, curriculum planning and implementation, and state and national standards.
+This course focuses on the various techniques and strategies of educational research.
+Emphasis is placed on understanding and interpreting research and the formulation of problems and/or topics for developing individual projects as part of an applied thesis or action research.
+Students engage in reflection on research as it relates to the needs of diverse students, curriculum planning and implementation, and state and national standards.